 Of course if you make this “easy” version you end up with round crackers as opposed to fun little shapes, but the last time I checked my daughters didn’t discriminate against a circle.
 They were too busy gobbling up these crackers and asking for more to even think about what shape they were eating.
 And these are by no means just for kids.
 There are so many ways to get creative, which would surely impress any adult as well.
 Before baking experiment with adding some of these spices to the dough: black and red pepper, fresh or dried rosemary, diced olives, or jalapeños.
 Or instead of mixing in herbs and spices, just top off the baked cheese crackers with something fun like pesto and grape tomatoes (just like we did for our dinner club last year).
 No matter what you end up doing have fun with it and enjoy!

 - 1 cup whole-wheat flour

-- 4 oz. or 1 ½ cups grated cheddar cheese…the sharper the cheese the cheesier the crackers
+- 1 ½ cups cheddar cheese, grated (the sharper the cheese, the cheesier the crackers)

 These crackers can be stored in the freezer so double the recipe and save some for later!